menu

 3D Printing and Grasshopper

-This Rhinoceros plug-in is particularly interesting for the production of ceramic parts or those using materials with a higher density than thermoplastic polymers.
-Liquid Deposition Modeling (LDM) technology, for example, is used by the Italian company WASP to extrude materials such as ceramics, porcelain, clay, alumina, zirconia and other high-performance ceramics to promote digital craftsmanship and in-house production.
-With manufacturing methods like this, there is no slicer software that allows for the preparation of a file for subsequent 3D printing.
-This is where Grasshopper comes into play.
-The program offers custom fills, the use of open-source objects, working with intersections, creating patterns, and choosing the path the extruder will follow, among other features.
+Grasshopper is particularly interesting for the production of ceramic parts, or those using materials with a higher density than thermoplastics.
+Liquid Deposition Modeling (LDM) technology, for example, is used by Italian company WASP to extrude materials such as ceramics, porcelain, clay, alumina, zirconia and other high-performance ceramics to promote digital craftsmanship and in-house production.
+With manufacturing methods like these, there’s no slicer software to prepare a file for subsequent 3D printing.
+That’s where Grasshopper comes in.

 Share Your Thoughts